-- As we learned during their testimony, employers need to actually sue their TPAs in order to access their own data. - Under federal law, insurers and self-funded employers are responsible for ensuring they, like hospitals, make public a machine-readable file (MRF), and have a price comparison tool for their members.
+As we learned during their testimony, some employers actually need to sue their TPAs in order to access their own data.

+- Under federal law, insurers and self-funded employers are responsible for ensuring they, like hospitals, make public a machine-readable file (MRF), and have a price comparison tool for their members.
 Yet, a very simple review of several self-funded employer websites, including Crystal Finishing Systems and dozens of those who sent this letter to the Legislature, indicates that there is a gaping lack of self-funded employer adherence to the federal transparency mandate. - In many cases, there is no mention of price transparency on an employer's website and links to MRFs are non-existent.
-If a link to the MRFs can be found on an employer's website, it is buried at the bottom of a human resources webpage, and even then, the link often doesn't work, or if they link to the employer's TPA, the links on the TPA's site simply don't work.
-It's been this way for months. - One would hope that those most certain in their claims that hospitals are "ignoring federal law" or purposefully noncompliant with federal mandates, those calling for another layer of regulation on hospitals, would first make sure they themselves are compliant with their own federal mandates.

-- The lack of compliance and enforcement on insurers and self-funded employers and their TPAs is the subject of a September 19, 2023 Health Affairs article titled "One Year Later, Where are the "Transparency in Coverage' Compliance Studies?"
+If a link to the MRFs can be found on an employer's website, it is often buried at the bottom of a human resources webpage, and even then, the link often does not

+- work, or if they link to the employer's TPA, the links on the TPA's site simply do not work.
+It's been this way for months. - One would hope that those most certain in their claims that hospitals are "ignoring federal law" or purposefully noncompliant with federal mandates, those calling for another layer of regulation on hospitals, would first make sure they themselves are compliant with their own federal mandates. - Some organizations supporting SB 328 fight very hard to prevent more regulation on their own industries, yet they now want to straddle hospitals with more regulations.
+They want you to believe that more regulation increases the price of their products but lowers the price of health care; a double standard that just doesn't add up. - The lack of compliance and enforcement on insurers and self-funded employers and their TPAs is the subject of a September 19, 2023 Health Affairs article titled "One Year Later, Where are the "Transparency in Coverage' Compliance Studies?"
 According to the article, "As of the time of writing, there have been no public statements of which we are aware, at any level of government, on the extent of TiC (Transparency in Coverage) compliance enforcement." - The authors note the importance of the insurer and self-funded plan files as required under the TiC rule, stating, "should payers fail to provide the required pricing information, stakeholders will have an incomplete picture of the relevant prices; any compliant entities would potentially be unrepresentative of noncompliant entities; and any potential efficiencies due to market forces would be compromised."

 Despite debunked claims to the contrary, Wisconsin hospitals are complying with federal rules regarding price transparency, and the federal government is enforcing compliance and publishing data on enforcement actions ... on hospitals.
-There is no similar data available about insurer or third-party administrator compliance or enforcement efforts.
-If SB 328 is intended to address gaps in enforcement of price transparency regulations, it is aiming at the wrong target.
+There is no similar data available about insurer, employer or TPA compliance or enforcement efforts.
+If SB 328 is intended to address gaps in enforcement of price transparency regulations, it's aiming at the wrong target.